Which ABC license holders are eligible to participate?

 Yes.
-Provided that they are sealed at the restaurant or tavern for off-premises consumption prior to being delivered or provided to the customer as part of its carry-out order.
+Provided that they are sealed at the establishment for off-premises consumption prior to being delivered or provided to the customer as part of its carry-out order.
 Growlers and crowlers of spirits are not permitted under District law.

-Are patrons permitted to drink alcoholic beverages at a restaurant or tavern while waiting for their carry-out order?
+Are patrons permitted to drink while waiting for their carry-out order?

-No. On-premises consumption is currently not permitted at restaurants and taverns.
-Alcoholic beverages sold by restaurants or taverns must be placed in containers designed for off-premises consumption.
+No. On-premises consumption is currently not permitted.
+Alcoholic beverages sold must be placed in containers designed for off-premises consumption.

-Can a restaurant or tavern launch a website or app where customers may purchase closed containers of the licensee’s beer, wine, or spirits for pick up at a scheduled time from the restaurant or tavern?
+Can an establishment launch a website or app where customers may purchase closed containers of the licensee’s beer, wine, or spirits for pick up at a scheduled time?

 Yes, this is permissible.